San Pedro Underwater Park Snorkeling

 When using a dive boat charter to reach the dive site, make sure to reconfirm the reservation the afternoon prior.
 Most dive boats select the site the afternoon prior or even the morning of the dive.
 Also, most dive boats have a minimum passenger requirement in order to leave dock meaning they may cancel at the last minute, so when reverifying the afternoon prior ask how many reservations they have.
 To reach the snorkeling in the Florida Keys by air, there are several options.
 The most popular option is to fly into Miami International Airport (MIA), which is served by all major US and international airlines.
 Also nearby, a potentially lower cost option is to fly into Ft Lauderdale airport (FLL).
 From either of these airports, you can rent a car to drive south on the Florida Turnpike a couple hours to reach the Florida Keys (watch out for automated cash-less toll highways along the way).
 Alternately, you can fly into Key West International Airport (EYW) which is served by several airlines including United/Silver Airways, Delta, USAir and Southwest.
 If you don’t mind coming into Key West, there is also the regular Key West Express ferry service (4 hours) that runs from Ft Myers.

-Overall, San Pedro Underwater Park is the 22nd most popular snorkel dive spot of all 40 snorkeling dives in the Florida Keys.
+Overall, San Pedro Underwater Park is the 24th most popular snorkel dive spot of all 40 snorkeling dives in the Florida Keys.
+Several of the better snorkeling spots are nearby San Pedro Underwater Park including Indian Key State Park, Davis Reef, Alligator Reef, Hens And Chickens, Founders Park and Cheeca Rocks.